PURDUEJA/8-in-a-row/README.md

-# Connect-4
+# Connect-8
-Connect 4 board game
+Connect 4 board game but you need 8 in a row and you can place 2 counters per turn.